pingcap/blog/tidb-binlog-tutorial.md

 ## Cleanup

-To stop the TiDB cluster and TiDB-Binlog processes, you can execute `pkill -P $$` in the shell where you first started the various processes that form the cluster (pd-server, tikv-server, pump, tidb-server, drainer).
+To stop the TiDB cluster and TiDB Binlog processes, you can execute `pkill -P $$` in the shell where you first started the various processes that form the cluster (pd-server, tikv-server, pump, tidb-server, drainer).
 To give them each time to shut down cleanly, it's helpful to stop them in a particular order:

 ```bash
 for p in tidb-server drainer pump tikv-server pd-server; do pkill "$p"; sleep 1; done